-- graduated from an accredited four-year college or university by the time of enrollment, as evidenced by a transcript showing the completion of a baccalaureate degree. - completed an appropriate undergraduate major or prerequisite credit hours as specified by the department. - 3. achieved a minimum cumulative GPA of 2.75 for either the total hours or for the last 96 quarter hours of the baccalaureate degree. - obtained recommendations from three individuals knowing the applicant's professional abilities and personal qualities well. - 5. submitted a personal statement of professional goals and objectives as directed by the department concerned. - 6. achieved a score of 550 on the TOEFL, if English is spoken as a Second Language - 7. met additional admission requirements as specified by the department concerned.
+- graduated from an accredited four-year college or university by the time of enrollment, as evidenced by a transcript showing the completion of a baccalaureate degree. - completed an appropriate undergraduate major or prerequisite credit hours as specified by the department. - achieved a minimum cumulative GPA of 2.75 for either the total hours or for the last 96 quarter hours of the baccalaureate degree. - obtained recommendations from three individuals knowing the applicant's professional abilities and personal qualities well. - submitted a personal statement of professional goals and objectives as directed by the department concerned. - 6. achieved a score of 550 on the written TOEFL or a score of 213 on the computer TOEFL, if English is spoken as a Second Language - 7. met additional admission requirements as specified by the department concerned.